 During 1936 WKAR increased the number of broadcasts plus substantial increases in the quality of programming.
 During January 1936, WKAR had 6,180 minutes of programming.
 At this time, it was sixth in the amount of programming in comparison with other colleges with radio stations.
 However, after the new frequency transition, WKAR operated 10,800 minutes of scheduled shows a month.
 This would place it just ahead of WCSU, Ohio State University, and just behind WHA, University of Wisconsin.

-WKAR’s Collage of the Air
+WKAR’s College of the Air

-WKAR went ahead by increasing programming and coverage of the listening area in the year of 1937.
+WKAR went ahead by increasing programming and coverage of the listening area in the year 1937.
 Ten college courses were added during the “College of the Air” series from 1936 to 1937.
 Here both in-studio and classroom lectures made up this educational programming.
 During this time, a mobile transmitter was put into operation.
 W8XSC was a short-wave station with a radius of ten miles.
 They were intended to bring programs to the air from outside the studio and classroom.
-Programs were originated from around the campus and from the local area.
+Programs originated from around the campus and from the local area.

-During the year, two nationwide programs were made from MSC.
-The Pontiac Motor Company sponsored the Varsity Show, which was carried coast to coast on NBC.
+During the year, two nationwide programs were made by MSC.
+The Pontiac Motor Company sponsored the Varsity Show, which carried coast to coast on NBC.
 During this time of advancement and change, the FCC granted the station the right to broadcast a full 8-hour day.
 Formally the station was running from sun-up to sun-down.
 In January 1938, the National Association of Broadcasters announced that WKAIR reached about 85 percent of the radio families in Michigan.
 Of this, there were 142,000 farms within WKAR’s reach.
 With this enormous potential audience, WKAR made new gains in improving the station before World War II.

 WKARs Role in WWII